 Many of the estates in Tattenhall are built with grassed areas within them and at the entrances to them.
 These areas give the village its’ distinctive and characteristic open feel and promote a village rather than urban feel

-A1.
+a1.
 Land adjacent to Flacca Lodge, Burwardsley Road at entrance to Field Lane

 Landowner: Cheshire West and Chester Council (CWaC)